gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * As current group member in several groups, the node has missed a previous group rekeying in one of them (see {{sec-group-rekeying-process}}).
 Hence, it retains stale keying material and fails to decrypt received messages exchanged in that group.

-   Such messages do not provide a direct hint to the correct group name, that the node would need in order to retrieve the latest keying material and public keys from the Group Manager (see {{ssec-updated-key-only}}, {{ssec-updated-and-individual-key}} and {{sec-pub-keys}}).
+   Such messages do not provide a direct hint to the correct group name, that the node would need in order to retrieve the latest keying material and authentication credentials from the Group Manager (see {{ssec-updated-key-only}}, {{ssec-updated-and-individual-key}} and {{sec-pub-keys}}).
 However, such messages may specify the current Gid of the group, as value of the 'kid_context' field of the OSCORE CoAP option (see {{Section 6.1 of RFC8613}} and {{Section 4.2 of I-D.ietf-core-oscore-groupcomm}}).

-* As signature verifier, the node also refers to a group name for retrieving the required public keys from the Group Manager (see {{sec-pub-keys}}).
+* As signature verifier, the node also refers to a group name for retrieving the required authentication credentials from the Group Manager (see {{sec-pub-keys}}).
 As discussed above, intercepted messages do not provide a direct hint to the correct group name, while they may specify the current Gid of the group, as value of the 'kid_context' field of the OSCORE CoAP option.
 In such a case, upon intercepting a message in the group, the node requires to correctly map the Gid currently used in the group with the invariant group name.

    Furthermore, since it is not a group member, the node does not take part to a possible group rekeying.
 Thus, following a group rekeying and the consequent change of Gid in a group, the node would retain the old Gid value and cannot correctly associate intercepted messages to the right group, especially if acting as signature verifier in several groups.
-This in turn prevents the efficient verification of signatures, and especially the retrieval of required, new public keys from the Group Manager.
+This in turn prevents the efficient verification of signatures, and especially the retrieval of required, new authentication credentials from the Group Manager.

 In either case, the node only knows the current Gid of the group, as learned from received or intercepted messages exchanged in the group.
 As detailed below, the node can contact the Group Manager, and request the group name and URI to the group-membership resource corresponding to that Gid.
-Then, it can use that information to either join the group as a candidate group member, get the latest keying material as a current group member, or retrieve public keys used in the group as a signature verifier.
+Then, it can use that information to either join the group as a candidate group member, get the latest keying material as a current group member, or retrieve authentication credentials used in the group as a signature verifier.
 To this end, the node sends a Group Name and URI Retrieval Request, as per {{Section 4.2.1.1 of I-D.ietf-ace-key-groupcomm}}.

 In particular, the node sends a CoAP FETCH request to the endpoint /ace-group at the Group Manager formatted as defined in {{Section 4.2.1 of I-D.ietf-ace-key-groupcomm}}.
 Each element of the CBOR array 'gid' is a CBOR byte string (REQ13), which encodes the Gid of the group for which the group name and the URI to the group-membership resource are requested.